Frequently Asked Questions:

 Do you have a Showroom I can visit?

-Due to the increase in online orders we encourage all customers to place their orders through our website www.escentialsofaustralia.com.
+Due to the increase in online orders we request ALL customers to place their orders through our website www.escentialsofaustralia.com. as we will not accept phone or email orders

-There will be an $8.00 Service Charge added to non online orders
+There will be an $10.00 Service Charge added to any non online orders that are accepted in certain circumstances.

 Can I request a sample?